 Your life would become much easier if you know which university office awards the scholarships.
 Depending on the type of scholarship, different offices, mentioned below, award scholarships:

-- Financial Aid Office: Typically Scholarships are offered by Financial Aid office in most of the schools.
+- Financial Aid Office: Typically Scholarships are offered by the Financial Aid office in most of the schools.
 You should either Google “<University Name> Office of Financial Aid” or look for the “Financial Aid” tab or link in the university website.
-Sometimes the Financial Aid office is listed under Current Students section or just Students section based on school.
+Sometimes the Financial Aid office is listed under Current Students section or under the Students section.
 Also, once you get to the financial aid or scholarship office website, you will have to look for scholarships for international students.
 Every scholarship is different and you will have to look one by one or just look under the international students section.
 There is no rule that they will specifically list everything for you.
 You will have to look and apply for the right scholarship.

 - Academic Departments: Another place to look for scholarships or fellowships is to look at the respective academic departments or schools you are applying to.
-In general, either there are research related fellowships or any endowments created for someone specializing in the respective major related to that school.
+In general, either there are research-related fellowships or any endowments created for someone specializing in the respective major related to that school.
 You should visit the department or respective school’s website and look for any scholarships or fellowships.
-Some Schools do not explicitly have these under their department, but they may have it under financial Aid itself.
-Some schools do not have any kind of scholarship links or anything on their academic department site.
-It may be hard to find scholarship information on the academic department sites.
-You may have to use the Sitemap link or use the search option if these are not easily accessible.
+While some schools may not list these under different departments, the information should mostly be found under the Financial Aid tab.
+If you cannot easily access scholarship information, you will have to use the Sitemap link or use the search option.

 #11 Ask about Scholarships